 To add your own cookies to the store, simply construct a new cookie and

-call addCookie:
+call addCookie

 BasicClientCookie newCookie = new BasicClientCookie("cookiesare", "awesome");